QingTian-222/Sts2Mod_DrawAndGuessMod/README.md

 A drawing-based card guessing mod for *Slay the Spire 2*.
 After playing **Blank**, players can draw a card illustration and VAKUU will suggest three candidates from the card pools currently loaded in the game.
 The selected card is added to the Hand and Deck, and the player's drawing replaces that card's illustration for the rest of the run.

-## What's New in v0.7.44

-- Multiplayer now supports per-player undo and redo.
-The player who played **Blank** authoritatively orders operations and synchronizes the final canvas to every peer.
-- `Ctrl+Y` and `Ctrl+Shift+Z` redo are supported.
-Another player's new action does not clear your redo history, while drawing a new action yourself does.
-- Fixed an unfinished-stroke race that could desynchronize peers when the left and right mouse buttons overlapped.
-- Fixed Infinite Gallery selecting internal mock cards, which could prevent a client from opening the drawing screen.
-- The default right-click color now matches the beige canvas, and **Card Recognition Cache** is the first settings section.

 ## Features